AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/creating-content/creating-displays-screens-cloud.md

 You can delete a display from Screens Services Provider.

-Select the display and click on **Delete** from the bottom of the panel, as shown in the figure below.
+Select the display and click **Delete** from the bottom of the panel, as shown in the figure below.

    ![image](/help/screens-cloud/assets/display/disp-5.png)